svenssonaxel/diff-format/README.md

 Unified diff format has long been at the center of a set of composable tools that produce or consume this format.
-There is `diff` and `git diff` to compare two versions of a tree and produce a diff-format file, there are many UI tools to visualize ("refine"!) diff-format output for better human comprehension, and there is `patch` and `git apply` to consume a diff-format file and apply/revert/merge those changes to a tree.
+There is `diff` and `git diff` to compare two versions of a tree and produce a diff-format file, there are many UI tools to visualize ("refine"!) diff-format output for better human comprehension, and there is `patch` and `git apply` to consume a diff-format file.

 However, unified diff format cannot support syntax-aware diff tools because it doesn't allow such tools to describe their findings.
 Hintful diff format aims to become the diff format at the center of both traditional and such advanced tooling, by being
 1) forward and backward compatible with unified diff format.
 2) syntax-agnostic.
-3) usable for patching and reverse-patching.
+3) usable for patching, revese patching and merging.
 4) effortlessly inspectable by humans.
 5) suitable to express changes with a finer granularity than one line of code.
 6) expressive enough for common code change operations such as renaming, moving and refactoring.